jodivaso/varrodetector/README.md

 The software runs in low-range computers (no GPU is needed).
 Neither installation nor internet connection is needed, just double-click on the executable.</p>

-<p>The detection process is based on a YOLOv11 nano model specifically trained on hundreds of images to identify Varroa mites.</p>
+<p>The detection process is based on a YOLO nano model (currently, YOLOv11 nano) specifically trained on hundreds of images to identify Varroa mites.</p>

 <kbd>
 <img src="readme_video.gif" alt="VarroDetector example"/>